 Located just across the Hogan Street from D.W.
 Wilson Community Center, Imagination Station was the largest community-built playground in Tennessee when it was constructed in the late 1980s.
 The playground boasts many play features that spark young imaginations, including a new large pirate ship play set and a sand box.

 This frequently visited park includes our showcase Rotary Rocket Playground and is the home of our Rock Creek Outdoor Concert Series.
 The playground features a rubberized surface and Dream Tullahoma’s aerospace rocket theme.
 The playground encourages physical activity, an important part of a child’s healthy development.
 Frazier McEwen Park, nestled along Rock Creek on Big Springs Avenue, offers a beautiful and relaxing environment in the center of town.
 Other amenities include two covered pavilions, playground, and restrooms.
 Frazier McEwen is the home of Tullahoma's Annual Haunted Hayride and The Great Candy Cane Hunt.
 A trailhead for Rock Creek Greenway is also located within the park.

 817 S Jefferson Street

 One of the hidden gems of the Parks System is Jefferson Street Park.
-This beautiful park offers basketball courts, pavilion, playground, horseshoe pits, and restroom facilities.
+This beautiful park offers newly refurbished outdoor basketball courts, a picnic pavilion, playground, horseshoe pits, a walking track, and restroom facilities.

 Johnson Lane Recreation Area